Living in the Algarve has long been a popular choice with expats. They favour its warm climate, great beaches, and its buzzing expat community.

 4. The expat community

 While this isn’t necessarily a con in its own right, it does come with some considerations.
 For example, if you want an authentic Portuguese lifestyle, the Algarve isn’t for you.

-On the surface, it can feel like a British enclave with supermarkets, cafes, bars and media all catering to the English-speaking community.
+On the surface, it can feel like an expat enclave with supermarkets, cafes, bars and media all catering to the English-speaking community.